 9. Types of Pots

-Buy containers of different size and use plant stands to create vertical interest in your balcony flower garden.
+Buy containers of different sizes and railing planters and use plant stands to create vertical interest in your balcony flower garden.
 When selecting containers, prefer not to have them in every other color you can find.

-It’s important to have beautiful pots but they should always accentuate the beauty of plants.
+It’s essential to have beautiful pots, but they should always accentuate the beauty of plants.

 10. Buy Accessories

-Adding a bird feeder or birdhouse in the balcony will invite different birds and the butterflies that will get attracted to the flowers.
+Adding a bird feeder or birdhouse to the balcony will invite different birds and butterflies attracted to the flowers.

 11. Grow Flowers Vertically

-One more balcony flower garden idea you can implement is starting a vertical garden–This will look modern and create more space for you to grow your favorite flowers.
-Check out these ideas here for inspiration.
+Another balcony flower garden idea you can implement is starting a vertical garden.
+This will look modern and create more space to grow your favorite flowers.
+Check out some ideas here for inspiration.

 13. Add Fragrant Flowers

-If you love scented plants, do not forget to add fragrant flowers like rose, lavender, jasmine, gardenia, and geranium to treat well one of your five senses well!
+If you love scented plants, do not forget to add fragrant flowers like rose, lavender, jasmine, gardenia, and geranium to treat one of your five senses well!
 For more options, check out the best fragrant plants here.